 The configuration menu is accessed by operating the P and E push-buttons simultaneously.
-Fig 6 shows the location of these push-buttons.
-If the MTL646 is not protected by an access code the main menu will be displayed.
-If an access code other than the default code 0000 has already been entered, the MTL646 will request that the access code be entered.
+If the MTL647 is not protected by an access code the main menu will be displayed.
+If an access code other than the default code 0000 has already been entered, the MTL647 will request that the access code be entered.

 Using the Up or Down button set the first digit of the code which will be flashing.
-Pressing P will transfer control to the next digit, which should be adjusted in the same way.
+Pressing P will transfer control to the next digit which should be adjusted in the same way.
 When all four digits have been set, pressing the E button will enter the access code.
 If the code is correct the main menu will be displayed, if the code is incorrect 'Invalid access code' will be displayed.